Canardoux/flutter_sound/doc/player.md

 *Dart definition (prototype) :*
 ```
-Future<FlutterSoundPlayer> openAudioSession({Focus focus})
+Future<FlutterSoundPlayer> openAudioSession({Focus focus, bool withUI})
 Future<void> closeAudioSession()
 ```

 A player must be opened before used.
 A player correspond to an Audio Session.
 With other words, you must *open* the Audio Session before using it.
 When you have finished with a Player, you must close it.
 With other words, you must close your Audio Session.
-Initializing a player takes resources inside the OS.
+Opening a player takes resources inside the OS.
 Those resources are freed with the verb `closeAudioSession()`.

+### `focus` parameter

-An optional parameter can be specified during the opening : the Audio Focus.
+`focus` is an optional parameter can be specified during the opening : the Audio Focus.
 This parameter can have the following values :
 - Focus.requestFocusAndStopOthers (your app will have **exclusive use** of the output audio)
 - Focus.requestFocusAndDuckOthers (if another App like Spotify use the output audio, its volume will be **lowered**)
 - Focus.requestFocusAndKeepOthers (your App will play sound **above** others App)
 - Focus.doNotRequestFocus (useful if you want to mangage yourself the Audio Focus with the verb ```setAudioFocus()```)

-The Audio Focus is abandoned when you `closeAudioSession()` your player.
-If your App must play several sounds, you will probably openAudioSession() your player just once, and closeAudioSession() it when you have finished the last sound.
+The Audio Focus is abandoned when you close your player.
+If your App must play several sounds, you will probably open  your player just once, and close it when you have finished with the last sound.
 If you close and reopen an Audio Session for each sound, you will probably get unpleasant things for the ears with the Audio Focus.

+###`withUI` parameter

+`withUI` is an optional boolean parameter to specify if the Audio Session will be able to be controlled from the lock screen or an Apple Watch.
+This parameter must be true if you plan to use the verbs [startPlayerFromTrack()]() or [displayTrack()]()

-You MUST ensure that the player has been closeAudioSessiond() when your widget is detached from the ui.
+You MUST ensure that the player has been closed when your widget is detached from the UI.
 Overload your widget's `dispose()` method to closeAudioSession the player when your widget is disposed.
 In this way you will reset the player and clean up the device resources, but the player will be no longer usable.